NickyMeuleman/dotfiles/README.md

 Install the `starship` prompt by following the linux install directions https://starship.rs/

-Add completions to shell by adding the output of `starship completions zsh` to `$ZDIR/completions/_starship`
+Add completions to shell by adding the output of `starship completions zsh` to a direcory in `$fpath`.
+Name it underscore starship to follow conventions.

+`starship completions zsh > $ZDIR/completions/_starship`

 #### WSL utilities: `wslu`